 Petitioner argues that neither Daiichi Sankyo, Inc. nor AstraZeneca Pharmaceuticals, LP are parties to the Texas Litigation.
 Pet.
-80. Additionally, Petitioner argues that Daiichi Sankyo, Inc. and AstraZeneca Pharmaceuticals, LP could not have been named as Defendants in the Texas Litigation.
+87-88.
+Additionally, Petitioner argues that Daiichi Sankyo, Inc. and AstraZeneca Pharmaceuticals, LP could not have been named as Defendants in the Texas Litigation.
 Id.

 Patent Owner does not dispute that Petitioner is not a defendant in the Texas Litigation.
 Prelim.
 Resp.
 3. Rather, Patent Owner argues that the real parties in interest in this proceeding and the Texas Litigation are the same.
 Prelim.
 Resp.
-27. Specifically, Patent Owner argues that "Daiichi Sankyo, Inc. is the wholly-owned subsidiary of Daiichi Sankyo," the Defendant in the Texas Litigation.
-Id. (citing Ex.
+26. Specifically, Patent Owner argues that "Daiichi Sankyo, Inc. is the wholly-owned subsidiary of Daiichi Sankyo," the Defendant in the Texas Litigation.
+Id. at 27 (citing Ex.
 2025); see also Pet.
-82 ("Real partiesin-interest include Petitioners Daiichi Sankyo, Inc. and AstraZeneca Pharmaceuticals, LP, as well as Daiichi Sankyo Company, Limited and AstraZeneca UK Limited.").
+88 ("Real parties-in-interest include Petitioners Daiichi Sankyo, Inc. and AstraZeneca Pharmaceuticals, LP, as well as Daiichi Sankyo Company, Limited and AstraZeneca UK Limited.").
 Patent Owner argues that "the parties to this petition and the parties in the litigation share a clear corporate relationship, and one that is specifically focused on the '039 Patent and the accused product" in the Texas Litigation.
 Prelim.
 Resp.
-29. Patent Owner further argues that Petitioner AstraZeneca "has already participated in discovery in the Texas Action, and it is a party to the Delaware Action, where it opposed a stay and requested that discovery also commence."
-Id. at 30 (citing Ex.
+29. Patent Owner further argues that Petitioner AstraZeneca "has already participated in discovery in the Texas Action," and it is a party to the Delaware Action, where it opposed a stay and requested that discovery also commence.
+Id. at 21, 30 (citing Ex.
+2005 and Ex.
 2006).

 Under the Fintiv Order, "[i]f a petitioner is unrelated to a defendant in an earlier court proceeding, the Board has weighed this fact against exercising discretion to deny institution under NHK."
-Fintiv Order at 13-14.
+Fintiv Order at 13- 14.
 Given that the real parties in interest in this proceeding are parties to the Texas Litigation, we determine that this factor on balance weighs in favor of discretionary denial.